-Table 5 shows the number of winter tires that were sold in Japan.
-It indicates that the number sold in 2012 increased by approximately 4% compared to the previous year.
-This is almost the same number of winter tires that were sold prior to the global financial crisis.
+Table 4 shows the number of winter tires that were sold in Japan.
+It indicates that the number sold in 2013 increased by approximately 8% compared to the previous year.
+Sales of winter tires have now returned to pre-financial crisis levels.